Edinburgh castle

 Step back in time at Edinburgh Castle

-Given its exotic array of animals from across the globe, you’d be forgiven for forgetting that Edinburgh Zoo is in fact in Scotland.
-Come face to face with the Sumatran tigers in the visitor viewing tunnel, or meet the friendly koalas after venturing through the eucalyptus gardens.
-The zoo’s biggest attraction is the giant panda exhibit, home to Tian Tian and Yang Guang – the only ones of their kind in the UK.
-Viewing spaces are limited, so be sure to book in advance if you don’t want to miss out.
+With its exotic array of animals from around the globe, Edinburgh Zoo feels like a trip around the world in a day.
+Get up close with Sumatran tigers in the visitor viewing tunnel, or meet the friendly koalas in the eucalyptus gardens.
+The zoo’s biggest stars are of course the giant pandas, Tian Tian and Yang Guang—the only ones of their kind in the UK.
+Viewing spaces are unfortunately limited, so book in advance to ensure you don’t miss out.

-Running through the heart of Edinburgh’s Old Town, the Royal Mile is bursting full of things to see and do.
-Observe the city from a new perspective through the Camera Obscura, try a traditional tipple at the Scotch Whisky Experience or, if you really want to delve into Scotland’s historical past, visit the Scottish Storytelling Centre for immersive narrative events that bring Edinburgh’s rich bygone heritage back to life.
+Running through the heart of Edinburgh’s Old Town, the Royal Mile is brimming with things to see and do.
+Experience a new perspective of the city through the Camera Obscura, savour a traditional tipple at the Scotch Whisky Experience, or dive into Scotland’s historical past at the Scottish Storytelling Centre, where immersive narrative events bring Edinburgh’s rich heritage to life.

 Things to do for kids

-Starting on Market Street, Edinburgh’s self-guided Treasure Trail will lead you through the must-see spots of the city’s scenic Old Town.
-Keep your eyes peeled as you search for clues on existing buildings and monuments, working your way towards the hidden treasure.
+Kick off your adventure on Market Street with Edinburgh’s self-guided Treasure Trail.
+This fun little hunt will lead you through the must-see spots of the city's scenic Old Town.
+Keep your eyes peeled though as you search for clues on existing buildings and monuments, working your way towards the hidden treasure.
+It’s a perfect way to explore the city while having a blast with family and friends.

-Displaying everything from dolls to school uniforms, this museum offers a fantastic day out for the whole family.
-The recreated Victorian street and the 1930s sound clips will immerse the little ones in a pre-internet world of wonder – and when they tire of looking at teddy bears and train sets, the dressing up area and puppet theatre are sure to keep them out of mischief.
+Step into a world of nostalgia at the Museum of Childhood, where displays range from vintage dolls to old school uniforms.
+This museum offers a fantastic day out for the whole family.
+The recreated Victorian street and 1930s sound clips will immerse your little ones in a pre-internet world of wonder - will they believe it?
+When they tire of looking at teddy bears and train sets, the dressing-up area and puppet theatre are sure to keep them entertained and out of mischief.

-Let the kids unleash their artistic side at Edinburgh’s first informal ‘do it yourself’ ceramic workshop.
-Make a rainy day colourful as you paint, splash, doodle and dab on your choice of mugs, bowls, teapots and more.
-It’s worth noting that the glazing process can take up to 4-5 days, so it’s best to plan this for the start of your trip.
+Unleash your artistic side at Doodles, Edinburgh’s first informal ‘do-it-yourself’ ceramic workshop.
+Make a rainy day colourful as you paint, splash, doodle, and dab on your choice of mugs, bowls, teapots, and more.
+Immerse yourself in creativity and let your imagination run wild.
+Just one thing to remember, the glazing process may take up to 4-5 days, so plan this arty activity for the start of your trip to ensure you can pick up your unique creations before you leave.

 Edinburgh in one day